thoughtworks-jumpstart/guides/docs/javascript/npm.md

 npm install
 ```

 The version of the packages that are downloaded will meet the semantic version requirements.
+You should realise by now that it would have been less confusing if `node_modules` was called npm packages or something similar.

 Install a remote package _locally_ and add it into the `dependencies` attribute of the `package.json` file: